Can You Eat Amberjack? Safety, Taste & Cooking Guide

 Grilling Amberjack to Perfection

 Grilling brings out amberjack's natural flavors while adding appealing char marks and smoky notes.
-The fish's firm texture makes it ideal for grilling, as it won't fall apart on the grates.
+The fish's firm texture makes it ideal for grilling, as it will not fall apart on the grates.
 Proper preparation and timing ensure moist, flavorful results every time.

 The key to grilling success lies in not overcooking.
 Amberjack continues cooking after removal from heat, so pulling it slightly early ensures moist results.
 A simple garlic butter baste during the last minute adds richness without overpowering the fish's natural flavor.